RevanthMeda/WORKING_SERVER/replit.md

 - **Template Processing**: DocxTemplate for Word document generation from templates
 - **PDF Conversion**: Windows COM integration (pywin32) for automated Word-to-PDF conversion
 - **File Management**: Organized directory structure for uploads, signatures, and generated outputs
+- **Image Handling**: Images saved to filesystem and database, but NOT embedded in Word (prevents corruption)

 ## Email Integration
 - **SMTP Configuration**: Gmail integration with app password authentication